-Here’s what to expect in December 2019 at Walt Disney World in terms of weather, crowds, special events, and more.
-Basically, December is all about Christmas…and Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios.
+Here’s what to expect in December 2019 at Walt Disney World in terms of weather, crowds, holiday events, and more.
+Basically, it’s all about Christmas and Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios.
+(Updated December 1, 2019.)

-One thing that is noteworthy about the hours is that Magic Kingdom closes at 6 p.m. on Mickey’s Very Merry Christmas Party nights.
+Another thing that’s noteworthy about the hours is that Magic Kingdom closes at 6 p.m. on Mickey’s Very Merry Christmas Party nights.
 We are told this is to serve as a buffer, so the park is better-able to sweep day guests before the hard ticket event starts.
 We’ll see how that works, but we suspect many regular guests will be irritated by the short operating day at Magic Kingdom.

 Last year, Animal Kingdom closed nightly at 8 p.m., which is better than a couple of years ago, but still early when you consider the ongoing popularity (and limited capacity) of Pandora – World of Avatar (read our Ultimate Guide to Pandora – World of Avatar for tips and info).

-Once Christmas week hits, all bets are off.
+Once Christmas week hits, expect crowds that are off the charts.
 These two weeks are two of the busiest of the year.
 Walt Disney World is a family holiday destination, and this includes Christmas day.
 For some reason, a lot of people expect any holiday itself to be light in terms of crowds, and think they might be able to “outsmart” other guests by going on the holiday–the holiday itself is packed, too.
 If you dislike crowds, these two weeks are an awful time for you to visit.

 With that said, I have a post discussing the Ins and Outs of Visiting Walt Disney World at New Year’s.
 This post will actually help you outsmart the crowds, and it applies to both weeks, not just New Year’s (just disregard the New Year’s Eve-specific stuff if you’re visiting during Christmas week).